Opioid Addiction, Withdrawal & Treatment

-Prescription opioid painkiller abuse is a major public health issue in the United States.
-While even appropriate use of opioids involves certain side effects and risks, misuse of these drugs may lead to more severe side effects and a greater risk of dependence, addiction, or overdose.1,2 This article will help you understand opioids, their effects, the dangers of overdose, and how you or someone you care about can start the road to recovery from prescription opioid abuse before it’s too late.
+Opioid use involves certain side effects and risks, and the misuse of these drugs may lead to more severe side effects and a greater risk of dependence, addiction, or overdose.1,2 This page will help you understand opioids, their effects, the dangers of opioid overdose, and how you or someone you care about can start the road to recovery from opioid use before it’s too late.

 What Are Opioids?